Nursing: LPN AS

 Program of Studies

-- GE requirements also include 3 credit hours in an applicable Sociology class and a Franciscan Tradition/Care for Creation/Social Justice course (choose 1 course).
+- GE requirements also include 3 credit hours in an applicable Sociology/Social Work class (choose 1 course).

 Admission Requirements for LPN-ASN Program